MystenLabs/blackjack-sui/setup/README.md

 > - `npm run house-hit`
 > - `npm run house-stand`

-Another approach is to use the custom `Scenario` class, in order to generate and run whole e2e flows of a custom game scenario. <br />
+Another approach is to use the custom `Scenario` class (as defined in `setup/src/helpers/scenario/Scenario.ts`), in order to generate and run whole e2e flows of a custom game scenario. <br />

 > In this approach, we can use the npm script:
 >